-- ▶ Do not use any aggressive chemicals on the device or its accessories, such as strong and weak bases, strong acids, acetone, formaldehyde, halogenated hydrocarbons or phenol. - ▶ If the device becomes contaminated with aggressive chemicals, clean it immediately using a mild cleaning agent.
+- ▶ Do not use any aggressive chemicals on the device or its accessories, such as strong and weak bases, strong acids, acetone, formaldehyde, halogenated hydrocarbons or phenol. - ▶ If the device has been contaminated by aggressive chemicals, clean it immediately using a mild cleaning agent.